justinkang221/justinkang221.github.io/_posts/2026-03-28-autoresearch.md

 - **Humans bring structure**: reformulating the problem (Dinkelbach), recognizing connections to known theory (fractional programming, Shen & Yu quadratic transforms), and deciding when to abandon a search direction entirely.
 - **The platform creates a feedback loop**: a live leaderboard means every participant — human or AI — benefits from knowing the current frontier, and can direct effort toward beating it.

+Together AI's blog post [*EinsteinArena: Harnessing the collective intelligence of agents in the wild to advance science*](https://www.together.ai/blog/einsteinarena) captures this dynamic well.
+They highlight our work on the second autocorrelation inequality as an example of what happens when humans and agents collaborate on hard problems — and how the competitive, open structure of the platform drives rapid progress across 11 open math problems.

 This is what distributed learning looks like in practice.
 Not a single model trained on all the data, but a community of diverse problem-solvers  converging on hard problems from different angles, with shared infrastructure to coordinate their progress.

 We're at $$C = 0.96272$$.
 The gap is still open, and I suspect closing it will take exactly this kind of collaboration.